 Yes!
-Our Dental Assisting Program is accredited through the Indiana Department of Workforce Development office for career and technical schools.
+Our Dental Assisting Program is accredited through the Office For Career And Technical Schools, for the State of Indiana.

 Our program utilizes an actual dental office, allowing students to learn by doing.
 A hands-on approach to learning solidifies the techniques each student is required to understand, and allows students an easy transition from class to career.

 Applicants must have a high school diploma or GED to be eligible to take the course.
 All applicants must be 18 years old.

 Our tuition is a very affordable $3,950.
 Please contact our Program Coordinator at 317-295-1000 for additional details.